UiIsBack/qticket/readme.md

 3. install python (3.9.5 preferabbly) [Here](https://www.python.org/ftp/python/3.9.5/python-3.9.5-amd64.exe)
 4. open config.json
 5. ignore the num section go down to where it says staff-log and replace "channel_id here" with your channel id to recieve mod logs
+6. replace the guild id here part with the id to ur server u want to use the bot on
-6. go to the token section in config and replace *token_here* with your [bot-token](https://discord.com/developers/applications)
+7. go to the token section in config and replace *token_here* with your [bot-token](https://discord.com/developers/applications)
-7. invite your bot to the server u want the ticket sys in
+8. invite your bot to the server u want the ticket sys in
-8. open install.bat file
+9. open install.bat file
-9. open main.py file
+10. open main.py file
-10. make sure bot has admin in server
+11. make sure bot has admin in server
-11. do >setup to setup ticket sys
+12. do >setup to setup ticket sys
-12. enjoy for any support join my discord server [here](https://discord.gg/gui)
+13. enjoy for any support join my discord server [here](https://discord.gg/gui)